September 26, 2014

-So, your teenager’s got a back-to-school shopping list chock full of the latest must-have brands.
+So, your teenager’s got a back to school clothes shopping list chock full of the latest must-have brands.
 Cue the squabbling, right?
 Well, maybe not.
 Your Teen asked nationally recognized shopping expert Andrea Woroch for her advice.

 Affordable Back To School Clothes For Teens